Overview

 • Stroke.

-Your specific risk of complications after coronary artery bypass surgery also depends on your overall health before surgery.
+Your specific risk of complications after coronary artery bypass surgery also depends on your health before surgery.
 Having the following medical conditions increases the risk of complications:

 • Blocked arteries in the legs.